-Kleinia stapeliiformis is an attractive succulent plant with prettily marked pencil-like stems with purple-green patterns and soft spines along the sides.
-The stems are cylindrical, soft, brittle, glabrous and highly succulent, jointed, up to 10 inches (25 cm) long, up to 0.8 inch (2 cm) thick, with 4-6 or rarely more angles or grooves with scale-leaves arranged along the ribs, dark green and often with an unusual pinkish tinge with silvery-green striations and purple arrowhead markings below each node.
-Flowers are large, hawkweed-like and red or orange in color.
+Kleinia stapeliiformis, also known as Senecio stapeliiformis, is an attractive succulent with pencil-like stems with purple-green patterns and soft spines along the sides.
+The stems are soft, fleshy, smooth, brittle, jointed, cylindrical, up to 10 inches (25 cm) long, and up to 0.8 inches (2 cm) in diameter.
+They have 4 to 6 or rarely more grooves and scale leaves arranged along the ribs, dark green, often with an unusual pinkish tinge, silvery-green striations, and purple arrowhead markings below each node.

 How to Grow and Care

 Established Senecios are extremely drought tolerant.
 They need some water during the summer but do not leave the soil wet for prolonged periods.
 Allow the soil to dry out between waterings in winter, when they are somewhat dormant.
 Since they are growing in sandy soil, nutrients will need to be replenished.
 Fertilize annually, but lightly.
 Too much fertilizer will cause a lot of leggy growth.

 Taller varieties can get floppy.
 You can prune them back to where the stem is firm in very early spring.
 You can even root the cuttings.

 Plants can be divided or repotted in early spring.
 If you are growing them in containers, they enjoy spending the summer outdoors.
 Wait until there is no danger of frost and move them back indoors in the fall.